List of Adelaide United FC (women) seasons

 Adelaide United Football Club (A-League Women), is an Australian professional women's association football club based in Hindmarsh, Adelaide.
 The club was founded in 2008 within the foundation of the W-League (now A-League Women).

 As of the end of the 2022–23 season, the club have spent 15 seasons in the A-League Women, the top division of Australian women's soccer.
 Their worst league finish to date is 9th in the 2017–18 season; four extra times they have finished a league season at the bottom of the table.
-The 2021–22 was the only season where Adelaide qualified for the Finals series, finishing in the semi-finals.
+The 2021–22 was the first season where Adelaide qualified for the Finals series, finishing in the semi-finals.
 Fiona Worts holds the record for most competitive goals in a single season for Adelaide United (A-League Women); she scored 13 during the 2021–22 season.
 The table details the league records, and the top scorers for each season.